sunlab-osu/TURL/README.md

 # TURL
 This Repo contains code and data for [Deng, Xiang, et al. "TURL: table understanding through representation learning."
-Proceedings of the VLDB Endowment 14.3 (2020): 307-319.](http://www.vldb.org/pvldb/vol14/p307-deng.pdf) If you plan to use TURL in your project, please consider citing the following paper:
+Proceedings of the VLDB Endowment 14.3 (2020): 307-319.](http://www.vldb.org/pvldb/vol14/p307-deng.pdf) If you use TURL in your project, please cite the following paper:

 ```
 @article{deng2020turl,